 We collect personal data for a number of reasons.
 These are outlined below.

-We get this data from the customer directly when they complete online forms, communicate with our employees and on through various digital platforms to engage.
+We get this data from the customer directly when they complete online forms, communicate with our employees and through various digital platforms.

 Date of Birth